William-Lavoie/BrokerX/documentation/architecture/arc42.md

-# BrokerX -  Architecture Documentation
+# BrokerX -  Architecture Documentation Version 1.0

-This document is based on the arc42 model and describes the BrokerX platform, an web-based simulated stock broking platform made for LOG430, Fall 2025, ÉTS, Montréal.
+This document is based on the arc42 model and describes the BrokerX platform, a web-based simulated stock broking platform made for LOG430, Fall 2025, ÉTS, Montréal.

 ## 1. Introduction and Goals
 ### Requirements overview
 The BrokerX application is a web-based client-server system for simulated stock broking.
-It is an educational project that aims to replicate in a simulated environment online broking applications such as Wealthsimple.
+It is an educational project that aims to replicate in a simulated environment online broking applications such as WealthSimple.
 No real money or personal information will be collected, exchanged, and/or used in the making, deployment and/or use of this application.

 ### Quality goals
 Note that quality requirements refer strictly to Phase 1 of the project and will be updated in later phases to reflect the current expectations.